rukman7/Research/research_paths.md

 ## Changes to the Policy

-As the system grows, new users & new resources will be created which would leads to creating new set of attributes which require updates to the existing policies or creating new ones.
+As the system grows, new users & new resources will be created which would lead to creating new set of attributes which require updates to the existing policies or creating new ones.

 ## Testing the system